DionBenFernandes-Dev/AvatarGeneratorReactJS/README.md

 # Avatar Generator ReactJS

 This repository hosts a React.js application for generating avatars using various sprite types.
-It offers a user-friendly interface where users can select different sprite types such as human, pixel, bots, vector, identi, alien, and avatars.
+It offers a user-friendly interface where users can select different sprite types such as human, croodles, bots, adventurer, identicon, shapes, and avatars.
 The avatars are generated dynamically using the DiceBear Avatar API.

 ## Features
 1. **Sprite Selection**: Users can choose from a variety of sprite types to generate unique avatars.